OlegDzhuraev/Modifiers/README.md

 ### Setup steps
 1. On startup window should appear with request to create **Unity Modifiers Settings**.
 Also you can manually create it by Right click context menu in the **Project Window** (or take it from the **Example** folder).
 2. Add some values into its **Supported Params** list.
 3. To use it from code with more comfort, you need to generate constants (all examples use generated constants, so, better to do it).
 It can be found in the Top Menu -> Tools -> Insane One Modifiers -> Common... -> **Generate constsants button**.
-It will generate the **ModType** static class with a list of constants, similar to your strings list in the Settings asset. *It is not neseccary to generate it.*
+It will generate the **ModType** static class with a list of constants, similar to your strings list in the Settings asset. *It is not necessary to generate it.*

-Also, remove the Example folder, if you not plan to work with it.

 ### Adding a new modifier types.
 Insert them to the **Supported Params** list of the **Unity Modifiers Settings** asset.
 Example values can be removed.